 In the past thirty years, literacy rates have surged in the developing world, possibly creating downward pressure on wages for many jobs that involve writing and numeracy.
 The solution is that economic forces create more jobs (to keep up with the supply of educated labor), the result being a sort of homeostasis, which was stable until recently, but now equilibrium may have broke – the result being too many educated people and not enough jobs.

 Literacy rates and real wages rose together, until the latter peaked in the early 80′s.
-The early 80′s may have been ‘peak school’, where the benefits of mass education paid off, now the ROI is less.
+The early 80′s may have been ‘peak school’, but we’ve possibly reached the point of diminishing returns.

 However, ‘real compensation’ has also surged, suggesting that employers are making up the difference in more benefits: